marcosespinosa/BattleTank/README.md

 # BattleTank
-An open-world head to head tank fight with simple AI, terrain and advanced control system in UE4.
+An open-world head-to-head tank fight with simple AI, terrain and advanced control system in UE4.

 Marcos Espinosa
 ---